marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/binding_event_detection/Readme.md

 If a cluster is farther than a user-defined threshold (e.g., 3 Å) from any density peak, it is labeled Pocket_X.

+**All results shown are preliminary and are used to demonstrate pipeline/workflow functionality.**

 ## Binding event detection: Track consecutive frames where a probe is in a cluster.

 Events lasting longer than dbscan_min_samples frames are reported as binding events.